-Dates Activities March 15, 2023, 11:00 am Logic and Accuracy Testing - The required logic and accuracy tests are conducted with test ballots to ensure that the ballot counting programs are functioning properly before they are used to count ballots.
-March 17, 2023, 10:00 am Public review of the results of the Logic and Accuracy testing.
-Ongoing; 15-Day Close of Registration is April 3, 2023 Voter registration affidavits and online registrations are processed into the Elections Information Management System (EIMS).
+Datas Dates Activities Ongoing 15-Day Close of Registration is February 19, 2024 Voter registration affidavits and online registrations are processed into the Elections Information Management System (EIMS).
 Voter notification cards are mailed to voters with registration updates or new registrants.
 National Change of Address files are processed with confirmation cards mailed to voters to confirm address changes.
-Cancellation of voter records are processed from Department of Health Services, Department of Corrections and from voter notices.
-Commencing no later than March 20, through April 11, 2023 Outgoing Vote by Mail processing occurs beginning not later than 29 days before the election through 7 days before the election.
-Vote by Mail ballots are prepared and mailed to all eligible registered voters.
+Cancellation of voter records are processed from Department of Health Services, Department of Corrections, and from voter notices.
+Commencing no later than February 5th through March 5, 2024 Outgoing vote-by-mail processing occurs beginning not later than 29 days before the election through 7 days before the election.
+Vote-by-mail ballots are prepared and mailed to all eligible registered voters.
 During this timeframe, voters may also request replacement ballots if they lost, spoiled, or did not receive the ballot mailed to them.
-March 20, 2023 through 8:00 pm Election Day In-Person voting commences in the two Elections Offices: Main Office: 1055 Monterey Street, San Luis Obispo Atascadero Office: 6565 Capistrano Avenue, Atascadero March 24, 2023 through close of business on Election Day Vote by Mail ballots returned at the Official Ballot Drop Boxes located throughout the district are retrieved by ballot retrievers in dual custody.
-On Election Day, retrievers will secure the ballot drop box once the last ballot is deposited at either the close of polls (8pm) or close of business depending on location and return the voted ballots to the Elections Office.
-March 20, 2023 through Canvass Period Incoming Vote by Mail processing may occur beginning March 20, 2023, through the completion of canvass processes prior to the certification of the election results.
+February 5, 2024 - Election Day In-person voting commences in the two election offices: Main Office: 1055 Monterey Street, San Luis Obispo Atascadero Office: 6565 Capistrano Avenue, Atascadero February 5, 2024 - Close of business on Election Day Vote-by-mail ballots returned at the Official Ballot Drop Boxes located throughout the county are retrieved by ballot retrievers in dual custody.
+On Election Day, retrievers will secure the ballot drop box once the last ballot is deposited at the close of polls (8:00 pm) and return the voted ballots to the Elections Office.
+February 5, 2024, through Canvass Period Incoming vote-by-mail processing may occur beginning February 5, 2024, through the completion of canvass processes prior to the certification of the election results.
+See Vote-by-Mail Processing section for more information.
+February 5, 2024, through Canvass Period Vote-by-mail ballots that have been verified as valid returns will be scanned at the County Elections Main Office during this timeframe.
+Any ballots that are unable to be scanned will be remade (duplicated) and then scanned.